letsesign/letsesign-api-server/README.md

 ## Introduction

-Let's eSign API Server is an open-source *Confidential eSignature API* server for you to deploy at your site.
+Let's eSign API Server is an open-source *confidential eSignature API* server for you to deploy at your site.
 It provides normal eSignature APIs for your in-house apps to call and hides the complexities of confidential computing inside.
 When deployed at your site, Let's eSign API Server will encrypt your documents before sending them to the isolated [Let's eSign Enclave](https://github.com/letsesign/letsesign-enclave), which can decrypt and process your documents in a confidential manner.

 Let's eSign API Server supports various features including
+- SMS Authentication
+- Bulk Send
+- Document Template
-- Single and multiple signers
+- Single & Multiple Signers
-- Specific signing orders
+- Specific Signing Order
-- Bulk signing requests
-- Document templates
+- Email Notification
-- SMS-based signer authentication

 ## How to deploy